-The governor and his aides have had an extremely cordial relationship with the Democratic leader for the first three years of Ehrlich's term, but privately they have said they expect Miller (D-Dist.
-27) of Chesapeake Beach to go back to his Democratic base next year.
+The governor and his aides have had an extremely cordial relationship with the Democratic leader for the first three years of Ehrlich's term, but privately they have said they expect Miller (D-Calvert, St. Mary's) to go back to his Democratic base next year.

-Miller said the legislature will address a wide range of issues from electricity deregulation to juvenile justice reform.
+Miller said the legislature will address a wide range of issues, from electricity deregulation to juvenile justice reform.

-On the plate, Miller vowed, will be the skyrocketing costs of home-heating and automobile fuel, premium hikes for health care in rural areas and several environmental bills - including a controversial plan to cut air pollutants from power plants.
+On the plate, Miller vowed, will be the skyrocketing costs of home-heating and automobile fuel, premium hikes for health care in rural areas and several environmental bills --- including a controversial plan to cut air pollutants from power plants.

-All this will be on top of

-Miller's usual push for slot machine gambling, a well-funded campaign to spend state money on embryonic stem cell research and whatever recommendations the panel of House and Senate members make on extending rights and protections for the state's workforce.
+All this will be on top of Miller's usual push for slot machine gambling, a well-funded campaign to spend state money on embryonic stem cell research and whatever recomtions panel of rights and in policy." protections work force.

 "This is not the time to coast," Miller said in an interview Wednesday.
 "We have a responsibility to address the issues that our citizens are concerned about.
 We have to be proactive and be prepared to take on a lot of issues that are crying out for us to address."
 In ticking off this laundry list, Miller said the issues are those that are not being addressed by Ehrlich.

-"We have a very typical laissez-faire, hands-off administration" he said.
+"We have a very typical laissez-faire, hands-off administration," he said.
 "If the governor and his staff are not going to move forward on these issues, we're going to have to."

-Senate Republicans, not surprisingly, are

-skeptical of Miller's motives.
+Senate Republicans, not surprisingly, are skeptical of Miller's motives.

-"Since when is Mike Miller a policy wonk?" asked Senate Minority Leader J. Lowell Stoltzfus (R-Dist.
-38) of Westover.
+"Since when is Mike Miller a policy wonk?" asked Senate Minority Leader J. Lowell Stoltzfus (R-Lower Eastern Shore).
 "Mike Miller is a political animal, and everything he does has to do with his political ambitions.
 He is a chameleon.
 He will change to whatever the political situation requires."